-A flat screen TV stand with its own mount is a good choice for many people.
+A flat-screen TV stand with its own mount is a good choice for many people.

 But, it allows much more flexibility when it comes to perfectly positioning the screen – or even moving it completely.

-The stand may just allow for hanging the TV, or there are models which also include shelving underneath to store all your AV components.
+The stand may just allow for hanging the TV, or some models also include shelving underneath to store all your AV components.

-This model has plenty of room to store all your AV equipment.
-Ventilation isn't a problem and cable management is easy with plenty of room for maneuver.
-I think it looks great too.
+This model has plenty of room to store all your AV equipment and is suitable for TVs up to 65 inches.

 Although, it might not be right for you if you don’t like the look of your equipment on open shelves.
 It will certainly give your room a contemporary look.

-These TV stands have grown in popularity since they were originally conceived in the mid-2000's.
-However, this type of stand can be more complex to install than a glass or wooden TV stand.
+These TV stands have grown in popularity since they were initially conceived in the mid-2000s.

 You will also need to make sure your TV has the right type of fittings on the back.
 It probably has.

-The vast majority of flat panel TV's will have a VESA fitting.
+The vast majority of flat panel TVs will have a VESA fitting.
 This refers to the distance between the mounting holes on the back of the TV.